Get insider access

 Build Quality

 This vacuum has amazing build quality.
 Its body is made of high-grade plastic, with a gloss-finish outer casing and glossy top cover.
-The vacuum's camera sits at the front of the vacuum and features a small LED light to help it see obstructions and hazards.
+The vacuum's camera sits at the front and features a small LED light to help it see obstructions and hazards.
 There are a few obvious weak points in the vacuum's construction, and while its internal dustbin could break if you were to drop it, it still feels sturdier than most other robot vacuums' dustbins.
-Its dock also feels very well-built, and even features premium touches like a leatherette pull tab to lift open the external dustbin lid.
+Its dock also feels very well-built and even features premium touches like a leatherette pull tab to lift open the external dustbin lid.

-Out-of-the-box setup is very easy, with no actual assembly required.
+The out-of-the-box setup is very easy, with no actual assembly required.
 You only really need to pair the vacuum with its charging station, and if you buy the j7+ variant, the external dirt compartment comes with a dirtbag already in place.

 7.0